blutorange/js-elbe/README.md

 # Versioning

-This is currently in version 0.x.
-Once this package is used by other packages other than my own, the version will be increased to 1.0 and start using [semantic versioning](https://semver.org/).
+This is currently in version `0.x.y`.
+Increase in patch version (y) indicates backwards-compatible change, change in minor version non-compatible changes.

 # Docs